 Business entities in Bulgaria

 Healy Consultants assists our Clients by optimizing the corporate structure for their new business in Bulgaria.
-There are several ways of doing business in Bulgaria, with the most common being to set up a limited liability company.
-However, Healy Consultants recommends that our foreign Clients to set up a Bulgarian joint stock company (JSC) because this type of vehicle i) will give their business a marketing edge for a similar incorporation cost and ii) will not require them to invest a large amount in the JSC’s paid up share capital, unlike most other EU jurisdictions.
+There are several ways of doing business in Bulgaria, the most common being to set up a limited liability company.
+See the page below for further information on alternative business entities available for registration in Bulgaria and their business setup requirements.

 The Bulgaria limited liability company (OOD)